 My best advice?
 Always do your research before setting up your out of office alert.
 Sometimes it seems like the research is never ending (particularly when venturing out of the country), but the more you save on traveling costs, the more you can spend on experiences.
 My personal choice?
 Food.
 Always food 😉

-What are your best tips for avoiding travel costs?
+What are your best travel tips?